Lebyy/SmartestChatBot/README.md

-# ChatBot
+# SmartestChatBot

-SmartChatBot is a quick way to easily make your own Chat Bot with Javascript Easily with https://api.affiliateplus.xyz/
+SmartestChatBot is a quick way to easily make your own Chat Bot with Javascript Easily with https://api.affiliateplus.xyz/

 This package is just for Entertainment Purpose.